Australia floods: 50,000 on evacuation alert after deluge hits Sydney

 "Ultimately if you stay you're putting your life at risk," said NSW Premier Dominic Perrottet.

-For many areas, it is the third flood this year.
+For many locals, it is their third flood this year.

-Speaking after evacuating his partner from their house by kayak, Windsor man Tyler Cassel said locals are tired of the constant threat to their homes and lives.
+Speaking after evacuating his partner from their house by kayak, Tyler Cassel said locals were tired of the constant threat to their homes and lives.

-He moved into his home in north-western Sydney last year, and was told major flood events were supposed to be "one in 25 years, one in 50 years or whatever it was".
+He moved into his home in the Sydney suburb of Windsor last year, and was told major flood events were supposed to be "one in 25 years, one in 50 years or whatever it was".

 "Now it has been three in 2022," he told the Australian Broadcasting Corporation.